WooCommerce Review: Does Woo Still Rule the e-Commerce World?

 Storefront is a solid choice because it was designed and developed by WooCommerce core developers.

 Already Have a WordPress Theme?
 It’s (Probably) Compatible with WooCommerce

 Friendly reminder: You aren’t required to use a theme specifically created for WooCommerce.

 For example, Avada is the “#1 Selling Theme of All Time” on ThemeForest.
 It is NOT a WooCommerce theme, but a WordPress theme.
 Here’s a look at some of the features boasted on their sales page:

 That being said, you can achieve some REALLY sleek, professional online stores with the help of a WooCommerce theme.

-And by choosing a WooCommerce theme, you can expect that customer support is solely focused on WooCommerce and not everything else that comes with a multi-purpose theme.
+And by choosing a WooCommerce theme (like our Shoptimizer review), you can expect that customer support is solely focused on WooCommerce and not everything else that comes with a multi-purpose theme.

 Best Place to Buy WooCommerce Themes?

 - Official WooCommerce Theme Store